1 DAY only: 20% OFF Selection with code WORLD20* | Free Shipping on orders $50+

 First, hold your baby as often as possible.
 A huge body of research has established the link between touch and a child’s development.
 For example, one study found that infants who receive less touch from caregivers experience more distress.
 Another study found that a lack of touch and bonding at an early age may cause long-term developmental and emotional issues.

-The science is clear: hold your newborn close as much as possible!
+The science is clear: Hold your newborn close as much as possible!

-Speak, read, and sing to your little one frequently.
+In addition, speak, read, and sing to your little one frequently.
 Your baby can’t yet understand you, and sometimes it may even seem like they can’t hear you or aren’t listening.
 But research has shown that children who are spoken to and read to more as infants develop language skills faster.

-To promote your newborn’s physical development, make sure to give them plenty of tummy time.
 Even if your newborn can only handle tummy time for a few minutes at first, make it a part of your daily routine.
 They’ll be wiggling and squirming around on the floor for longer periods of time soon enough!

 Safety Tips For Your Newborn